SkylarZhao6/EvernoteGuide/_posts/2012-12-25-Explore_functions.md

 <br>

-#### Task 3.1 - Sharing your notes with another user
+#### Task 3.1 - Sharing your Notes with Another User

 Sharing your notes with another user is a great feature for collaboration work.

 ![More information](https://media.giphy.com/media/hTOBbJmE4MqY8DIeFM/giphy.gif)

-You could also check the amount of users you shared you notes with
+You could also check the amount of users you shared you notes with to prevent unknown users accessing your notes.

 ![More information](https://media.giphy.com/media/VdEBihMw9u0DZsSwhW/giphy.gif)